Before we get into the question of What is Sensitivity in Headphones, grab a snack, sit back and relax because..

-So the takeaway is that it did benefit from an amp, but less so than a low sensitivity headphone.
+So the takeaway is that it did benefit from an amp, but less so than a lower sensitivity headphone like the 600.

 The higher the resistance, the more current that is needed.
 This is the “load” presented to the amplifier.

-An example would be the Grado SR80.
-It has an impedance of 32 Ohms, and a Sound Pressure Level of 98dB.
+An example would be the Grado SR80e.
+It has an impedance of 32 Ohms, and a Sound Pressure Level of 99.8dB.
 Pretty efficient, but not extremely.
 A very efficient headphone like the V-Moda Crosssfade M100 would exceed the 100 dB mark.

 So, the SR80 needs more power to reach a given volume, but presents less of a load to the amp because of it’s low impedance rating.
 You won’t have to turn the volume knob up hardly at all with it plugged into a good amp.
 How to choose a headphone amp!

 Sensitivity in headphones is a tricky subject, but shouldn’t have to be all that complicated.
-Generally, a headphone with around 95dB or below isn’t that efficient, and mostly comes in the form of planar magnetic headphones, or other higher end audiophile type gear.
-A headphone that’s around 100dB and greater is very efficient, and doesn’t need an sort of amplification to sound good.
+Generally, a headphone with around 95dB or below isn’t that efficient, and mostly comes in the form of planar magnetic headphones, or other higher end audiophile type dynamic headphones.
+A headphone that’s around 100dB and greater is very efficient, and usually doesn’t need any sort of amplification to sound good.
 The internal amp in your mobile device should suffice in most cases, but it’s never set in stone.

 Well that’s about it for today my friend!
 I hope I’ve answered your question of What is Sensitivity in Headphones?